Laci1953/Cowgol_on_CP_M/README.md

 The IMPROVED ALLOC contains an improved memory allocation package.
 Compared with the original (malloc.coh) it offers a better use of the available memory (smaller fragmentation).

+The TESTS contains the series of tests taken from the David Given's site

 # Structure of the Cowgol applications
 ------------------------------------------